SarahU/PackageTreeAPI/README.md

 ## Decisions / Assumptions:

-Assumed that in our domain explicit dependencies and devDependencies from NPM, are both equally considered dependencies.

 Not handling scenario: "@types/jest": "^24.0.15", as various other.
 These will instead fail and return an empty dependency list

 For version processing, where there is a choice, the more recent version was selected.